Skip To Content

 Bachelor of Science in Nursing Student Learning Outcomes

-• Synthesize knowledge form the physical and social sciences, humanities, and nursing in making nursing practice decisions involving culturally diverse individuals, families, and communities.
+• Synthesize knowledge from the physical and social sciences, humanities, and nursing in making nursing practice decisions involving culturally diverse individuals, families, and communities.

 • Practice effective communication with individuals, families, and communities.